The effect of artificially sweetened beverages on diabetes control in adults with type 2 diabetes

 Men and women who are at least 35 years of age and:

 - Have been diagnosed with type 2 diabetes by a physician at least six (6) months ago

 - Are in stable treatment/therapy for at least three (3) months

-- Consume artificially sweetened beverages (diet beverages) and are willing to continue consuming or to avoid them for six (6) months (all beverages are provided)
+- Consume artificially sweetened beverages (diet beverages) and are willing to continue consuming them for six (6) months or avoid them for six (6) months (drink water in place) (all beverages are provided)